nishad/jijopu.github.io/_posts/2016-03-16-an-awesome-csir-ugc-net-and-other-career-options-in-physics-after-pg-degree.md

  ### Recommendations for General Reading:

- NCERT Books on Physics – Go down to whichever level you want to and read up to class XII.
+1. NCERT Books on Physics – Go down to whichever level you want to and read up to class XII.
 Never a waste of time!
 Don’t worry about the costs: go to www.ncert.nic.in and download them as you wish!
+2. Principles of Physics - Raymond A. Serway & John W. Jewett: This best-selling, calculus-based text by award winning teachers is recognized for its carefully crafted, logical presentation of the basic concepts and principles of physics.
-Fundamentals of Physics – Resnick, Halliday and Walker: excellent introduction without much calculus.
+3. Fundamentals of Physics – Resnick, Halliday and Walker: excellent introduction without much calculus.
 Lots of problems and review questions.
 Read the book throughout and workout as many basic problems as possible.
-Physics for Scientists and Engineers - Raymond A. Serway & John W. Jewett: This best-selling, calculus-based text by award winning teachers is recognized for its carefully crafted, logical presentation of the basic concepts and principles of physics.
-Berkeley Physics Course, Vol. 1 – 5 (Tata McGraw-Hill): A very good bridge to cross from school level physics to the graduate level.
+4. Berkeley Physics Course, Vol. 1 – 5 (Tata McGraw-Hill): A very good bridge to cross from school level physics to the graduate level.
 They would give the necessary background for all our advanced studies and all the books are written by masters of the subject.
-Calculus and Analytical Geometry – Thomas and Finney (Pearson) {for those who want some basic math}.
+5. Calculus and Analytical Geometry – Thomas and Finney (Pearson) {for those who want some basic math}.
-Concepts of Modern Physics – Arthur Beiser (Tata McGraw-Hill): Your pocket book to success in modern physics.
+6. Concepts of Modern Physics – Arthur Beiser (Tata McGraw-Hill): Your pocket book to success in modern physics.
 Master this book and you are guaranteed of success!
-"HOW to BECOME a GOOD THEORETICAL PHYSICIST" by Gerard 't Hooft - A must read by the Nobel Laureate: http://www.phys.uu.nl/~thooft/theorist.html.
+7. "HOW to BECOME a GOOD THEORETICAL PHYSICIST" by Gerard 't Hooft - A must read by the Nobel Laureate: http://www.phys.uu.nl/~thooft/theorist.html.
 This site contains a lot of free lecture notes and resources on several topics.
-Feynmann Lectures on Physics (3 volumes): highly recommended texts compiled from the undergraduate lecture course given by Feynman at Caltech.
+8. Feynmann Lectures on Physics (3 volumes): highly recommended texts compiled from the undergraduate lecture course given by Feynman at Caltech.
-Jearle Walker: The Flying Circus of Physics, a book that poses (and answers) about a thousand questions concerned with everyday physics.
-The emphasis is strongly on phenomena that might be encountered in one's daily life (www.flyingcircusofphysics.com).

 Part B (20 x 3.5 = 70 Marks)

 ## Syllabus